Bombardier Challenger 600 series: Design

 The Challenger's wing has been referred to as being a modified NACA symmetrical aerofoil.
 Akin to other supercritical wings, it features a rounded leading edge, an inverted camber, a blunt trailing edge and scalloping of the underside.
 The twin-spar wing box structure spans the entire length of the wing and is compartmentalised to form five internal fuel tanks; these tanks can accommodate up to 14,661 lb of fuel, nearly half the aircraft's empty weight.

 The skins of the wings are produced using large milling machines, which in 1978 were claimed to be superior to anything else in North America.
-Many elements, such as the flaps, ailerons, and leading edge, feature conventional construction, but several parts, including the wing/fuselage fairing, flap shrouds, and wingtips, are moulded out of Kevlar, as are other elements of the aircraft.
+Many elements, such as the flaps, ailerons, and leading edge, feature conventional construction.
+Several parts, including the wing/fuselage fairing, flap shrouds, and wingtips, are moulded out of Kevlar, as are other elements of the aircraft.